W. Averell Harriman: Statesman of foreign and domestic affairs

-Presidential Campaigns and Governor of New York
+Presidential campaigns and governor of New York

 In the 1954 race to succeed Republican Thomas E. Dewey as Governor of New York, the Democratic Harriman defeated Dewey's protege, U.S. Senator Irving M. Ives, by 11,125 votes.
 He served as governor for one term until Republican Nelson Rockefeller unseated him in 1958.
-As governor, he increased personal taxes by 11% and legalized bingo, he also authorized the state’s jobless pay plan. his tenure was dominated by his presidential ambitions.
+As governor, he increased personal taxes by 11% and legalized bingo, he also authorized the state's jobless pay plan.
+His tenure was dominated by his presidential ambitions.
 Harriman was a candidate for the Democratic Presidential Nomination in 1952, and again in 1956 when he was endorsed by Truman but lost (both times) to Illinois governor Adlai Stevenson.

+In 1958 Harriman was embarrassed by revelations from the Senate's McClellan Committee on organized crime.
+Mollie Baker, ex-wife of Teamsters official Barney Baker who was involved with organized crime, testified before the committee that Baker had been chairman of the Harriman-for-President labor committee in 1952, worked for Harriman in his campaign against Estes Kefauver, at one point frequently talked with him on the phone, and possessed a signed photograph from Harriman signed "To my dearest friend Barney".
+Harriman called a press conference to dismiss the allegations and Baker attacked his ex-wife for trying to destroy "a man I honor and love".

 His defeat by Rockefeller (a rising star in Republican politics) came despite broad general successes for the Democratic Party in November 1958 elections.
 The election was high-profile, and had been dubbed the "battle of the millionaires" (with Rockefeller being a wealthy scion of the Rockefeller family).
 Harriman's 1958 defeat all but assured that he would not be a politically viable contender for his party's 1960 presidential nomination.

 Accusation of spying for the Soviet Union

-In December 1961, Anatoliy Golitsyn defected from the Soviet Union and accused Harriman of being a Soviet spy, but his claims were dismissed by the CIA and Harriman remained in his position until April 1963, when he became Under Secretary of State for Political Affairs.
+In December 1961, Anatoliy Golitsyn defected from the Soviet Union and accused Harriman of being a Soviet spy; his claims were dismissed by the CIA and Harriman remained in his position until April 1963, when he became Under Secretary of State for Political Affairs.
 He retained that position during the transition to the Johnson administration until March 1965 when he again became Ambassador at Large.
 He held that position for the remainder of Johnson's presidency.
 Harriman headed the U.S. delegation to the preliminary peace talks in Paris between the United States and North Vietnam (1968–69).